yangshun/tech-interview-handbook/contents/behavioral-questions.md

 - How do you deal with a failed deadline?
 - Why do you want to work for Amazon?
 - Tell me about a situation where you had a conflict with a teammate.
-- In my professional experience have you worked on something without getting approval from your manager?
+- In your professional experience have you worked on something without getting approval from your manager?
 - Tell me a situation where you would have done something differently from what you actually did.
 - What is the most exceedingly bad misstep you've made at any point?
 - Describe what Human Resources means to you.